 - local clustering coefficient (LCC)

 The choice of these algorithms was carefully motivated, using the LDBC TUC and extensive literature surveys to ensure good coverage of scenarios.
 The standard data sets include both real and synthetic data sets, which are classified into intuitive “T-shirt” sizes (S, M, L, etc.).

 Each experiment set in Graphalytics consists of multiple platform runs (a platform executes an algorithm on a data set), and diverse set of experiments are carried out to evaluate different performance characteristics of a system-under-test.

 All completed benchmarks must go through a strict validation process to ensure the integrity of the performance results.

 The development of Graphalytics is supported by many active vendors in the field of large-scale graph analytics.
-Currently, Graphalytics already facilitates benchmark for a large number of graph analytics platforms, such as Giraph, GraphX, GraphMat, OpenG, and PGXD, allowing comparison of the state-of-the-art system performance of both community-driven and industrial-driven platforms.
+Currently, Graphalytics already facilitates benchmarks for a large number of graph analytics platforms, such as GraphBLAS, Giraph, GraphX, and PGX.D, allowing comparison of the state-of-the-art system performance of both community-driven and industrial-driven platforms.
 To get started, the details of the Graphalyics documentation and its software components are described below.